enz091218/WCSorteo/replit.md

-✅ Individual team deletion buttons (× button next to each team) ✅ Real-time visual feedback for team assignments and highlighting ✅ Visual indication of assigned countries in bombo (grayscale flags and gray text)
+✅ Individual team deletion buttons (× button next to each team) ✅ Real-time visual feedback for team assignments and highlighting ✅ Visual indication of assigned countries in bombo (grayscale flags and gray text) ✅ Drag-and-drop team assignment from bombo grid to group slots (in addition to modal selection)

 ## Design Specifications